zahrashefa318/Zahra-DAE-projects/docs/index.md

 ### Current Focus

-As I approach graduation in **May 2025**, I'm seeking opportunities in **Full Stack Software Engineering** roles where I can contribute to building robust  systems and continue learning from experienced software engineering professionals.
+As I approach graduation in **October 2025**, I'm seeking opportunities in **Full Stack Software Engineering** roles where I can contribute to building robust  systems and continue learning from experienced software engineering professionals.

 ---